random-guest/Bitcoin-Price-Prediction-using-RNN-Family-/README.md

 # Bitcoin Price Prediction in the time of Russia-Ukraine War using LSTM.

 # Motivation
-The sudden drop in the bitcoin price which took place at the period of the start of the Russia-Ukraine War.
+Understanding the sudden drop in the bitcoin price which took place at the period of the start of the Russia-Ukraine War.

 # Main Aim
 To study the effects of Russia-Ukraine tweets on the performance of a simple LSTM model in predicting the next day's closing price.